scholarships for military children, spouses, and veterans

 Related Article: How To Get Into The Air Force Academy

-#5 – Frederick C. Branch Scholarship Program
+#4 – Frederick C. Branch Scholarship Program

 Amount: Varies

 The Fredrick C. Branch scholarship is named after the first black officer to serve in the United States Marine Corps.
-The NROTC scholarship is awarded to military children that plan to attend one of the 17 historical black colleges in the United States.
+The NROTC scholarship is awarded to military children that plan to attend one of the 17 historically black colleges in the United States.

-Each year the Fredrick C. Branch scholarship awards nearly 70 Branch scholarships to recipients.
-Each awardee receives two, four year installments, or one, three year installment.
+Each year, the Fredrick C. Branch scholarship awards nearly 70 Branch scholarships to recipients.
+Each awardee receives two, four-year installments, or one, three-year installment.

 How to apply: For a complete list of all the qualifying colleges please visit the link below.
 Previous awardees were noted for being exceptional examples of “well-rounded” students.

-Where to apply: https://www.mcrc.marines.mil/News/News-Article-Display/Article/520022/award-process-for-two-and-three-year-frederick-c-branch-scholarships-changed/
+Where to apply: https://www.netc.navy.mil/Commands/Naval-Service-Training-Command/NROTC/Marine/Marine/Marine/Marine/Marine/#Top8

-#6 – Hero’s Legacy Scholarship
+#5 – Hero’s Legacy Scholarship

 Amount: Varies